auramagi/swift-scoped-state/README.md

 }
 ```

-The Todo project also defines an empty-scope trait in [AppContainer.swift](Examples/Todo/Todo/AppContainer.swift).
+This is a convenience technique rather than a requirement of the library.
+The Todo project also defines an empty-scope trait in [AppContainer.swift](Examples/Todo/Todo/AppContainer.swift), allowing the same view to be previewed against distinct container state.

 ## License